ismaeldouglasdev/ismaeldouglasdev/README.md

 - 🧠 I’m interested in coding and self-development.
 - 🌱 I’m currently learning **Pandas and Docker🐳!**
 - ☄️ I’m looking to collaborate on open-source projects.
-- 📫 How to reach me? -> Search for 'Ismael Douglas' on *LinkedIn*.
+- 📫 How to reach me? -> Search for 'www.linkedin.com/in/ismael-douglas-dev' on *LinkedIn*.
 - ⚡ Fun fact: I'm currently learning english aswell, it's been more than a year now so i'm on advanced level! :)